Contents

 Professional doctorates (EdD, DBA, DProf, etc.) are different from traditional PhDs.

 You're not becoming a research specialist in narrow academic domain.
 You're developing advanced capability in your professional field while simultaneously advancing knowledge in that field.
 Your research needs to address professional challenges.
-Your findings need to inform professional practice.
+Your findings need to inform professional practise.

 This distinction shapes everything about how you approach a professional doctorate dissertation.